← BACK TO LOG

 The standard tools for opening up a model are SHAP, permutation importance, and saliency maps.
 They rank features by how the model uses them.
 They do not, however, test whether a feature matters in a falsifiable sense.
 A feature can rank high because it correlates with a hidden temperature proxy.
 A feature can rank low because the model has redundant predictors and treats it as substitutable.
 Neither outcome tells you what would happen if you simply removed the feature and asked the model to classify again.

-This study uses an interventional probe instead: causal masked-line ablation.
+This study uses an interventional probe: interventional masked-line ablation.
 For each combination of (diagnostic line, class), the bins covering the line are replaced with a continuum value, the masked spectrum is rescored against the same trained model, and the resulting accuracy drop is compared to a null distribution made from 500 random non-line windows of the same total width.
-Pre-registered before any masking was run.
+Pre-specified in a version-controlled decision log before the held-out test set was scored (not lodged with an external registry, so "pre-specified," not "pre-registered").
 Bonferroni-corrected.
 Bootstrap confidence intervals.
 The output is a single number per pair with a p-value, and that number is falsifiable in the strong sense: if it disagrees with the prediction the audit set up, you know the prediction was wrong.

 The dataset and the classifier